Peter-Schorn/SpotifyAPI/README.md

 ## Quick Start

 To get started, go to the [Spotify Developer Dashboard][2] and create an app.
 You will receive a client id and client secret.
 Then, click on "edit settings" and add a redirect URI.
-Usually, this should be a custom URL scheme that redirects to a location in your app.
+Usually, this should be a custom URL scheme that redirects to a location in your app. **DO NOT add a forward-slash to the end of the redirect URI**.

 The next step is authorizing your app. *All* requests to the Spotify web API—whether they require authorization scopes or not—require authorization This library supports two authorization methods: